-- You can only use Admirals Clubs when flying same day on American Airlines or a oneworld partner airline (though you can also use the lounge on arrival)
+- You can only use Admirals Clubs when flying same day on American Airlines, a oneworld partner airline, or JetBlue (though you can also Admirals Clubs on arrival)

 - You can either bring your immediate family members with you (including spouse, domestic partner, and children under 18), or up to two guests

 Get the Citi AAdvantage Executive Card

 The Citi® / AAdvantage® Executive World Elite Mastercard® (review) is one of my all around favorite airline credit cards.
 The card has a $450 annual fee, and offers an Admirals Club membership for the primary cardmember.

 In and of itself that represents cost savings compared to a membership, as the cheapest cost for an Admirals Club membership is usually $550 per year.

 But it gets better than that.
 Those with the card can add up to 10 authorized users, and each of those authorized users receives Admirals Club access when flying American or an eligible partner airline the same day for them and two guests or immediate family (they don’t have to be flying with the primary cardmember).

 Yes, that single $450 annual fee can get up to 11 parties access to Admirals Clubs, which is amazing.
 If you want Admirals Club access and are eligible for the card, that’s without a doubt the best way to access Admirals Clubs.
 For that matter, this is one of my favorite perks offered by any credit card.